Wi Seong-gon

-Wi Seong-gon (born 20 January 1968) is a South Korean politician who is member of the National Assembly.
+Wi Seong-gon (born 20 January 1968) is a South Korean politician who has served as the governor of Jeju Province since 2026.
+A member of the Democratic Party of Korea (DPK), he has served as a member of the National Assembly since 2016.

 Early life and career

 Wi Seong-gon was born on 20 January 1968 in Jangheung County, South Jeolla Province.
 When he was 8 years old, he moved to Seogwipo, Jeju Province with his parents.
 He graduated from Jeju National University.

 Political career

 Wi served as a member of the Jeju Provincial Council from 2006 to 2015.

 In 2016, he was nominated by the Democratic Party in the legislative election and was elected in Seogwipo, Jeju Province.

+In the 2026 South Korean local elections, Wi was elected as Governor of Jeju Province, defeating People Power Party nominee Moon Seongyu by a wide margin.